marlls1989/arv/README.md

 ## Authors and License

 The project started as an End of Term Work by Marcos Luiggi Lemos Sartori <marcos.sartori@acad.pucrs.br> at the Pontifical Catholic University of Rio Grande do Sul (PUCRS), RS, Brazil.
-It was developed withing the Hardware Design Support Research Group (GAPH), advised by Prof. Ney Laert Vilar Calazans <ney.calazans@pucrs.br>.
+It was developed within the Hardware Design Support Research Group (GAPH), advised by Prof. Ney Laert Vilar Calazans <ney.calazans@pucrs.br>.

 This work is licensed under GPLv2.